Mitche-44/TINYTOTSSTORE/README.md

 Use the command ( cd TINYTOTSSTORE) to navigate to the project folder.

 #### Link to Live Site
-- The live version of TinyTots Store can be found on GitHub Pages.
+- The live version of TinyTots Store can be found on (http://localhost:5500/).
+- To access json server; type (json-server --watch db. json) on your terminal.

 #### Copyright & License Information
-- Copyright (c) 2025 [Your Name Here].
+- Copyright (c) Tiny Tots Store.
 All rights reserved.

 - Licensed under the MIT License.